dragonfly-science/dragonfly-website/content/publications/berkenbusch_intertidal_2019.md

 None of the northern sites contained notable numbers of large cockles (30 mm shell length), and this size class consistently contributed few individuals to the total population.
-The highest density estimates of large cockles were just over 30 individuals per m<sup>2</sup> at Mangawhai, Ohiwa and Whangamatā harbours and Te Haumi Beach.
-This size class was near-absent at Otumoetai (Tauranga Harbour) and Ruakaka Estuary, and the remaining sites had small abundance and density estimates (frequently with high uncertainty) for this size class.
+The highest density estimates of large cockles were just over 30 individuals per m<sup>2</sup> at Mangawhai, Ōhiwa and Whangamatā harbours and Te Haumi Beach.
+This size class was near-absent at Otūmoetai (Tauranga Harbour) and Ruakaka Estuary, and the remaining sites had small abundance and density estimates (frequently with high uncertainty) for this size class.